TaxTips.ca

 2. If you are not satisfied, talk to the employee's supervisor.

 3. If you are still not satisfied with the way your issue is being handled file a formal complaint with CRA by submitting a completed Form RC193, Service-Related Complaint.
-See the pamphlet RC4420, Information on CRA - Service Complaints.
+See the pamphlet RC4540, Complaints and Disputes, and the CRA Make a service complaint web page.

-If you are still not satisfied with the handling of your service-related complaint, contact the Office of the Taxpayer's Ombudsman.
+If you are still not satisfied with the handling of your service-related complaint, contact the Office of the Taxpayers' Ombudsperson.
 There are no costs associated with filing a complaint or for any service provided by the Taxpayers' Ombudsman.

-Before submitting a complaint to the Taxpayers' Ombudsman, review the information on their website, including their general tips when submitting a complaint.
+Before submitting a complaint to the Taxpayers' Ombudsperson, review the information on their website.

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.